 Enable Rich Pins

-Rich Pins are Pinterest Pins that include extra information, like your site title and product pice.
-To learn how to enable Rich Pins, visit Enabling Rich Pins for your site.
+Rich Pins are Pinterest Pins that include extra information, like your site title and product price.
+To learn more, visit Using Rich Pins with Squarespace.

 View Pinterest Analytics